Medic slowly regains consciousness as pain and nausea creep in.

 “So that guy that ran out of the park afterward, after you left, was that your work too?” he asks as he remembers the moment following their the encounter.
 “He looked really freaked out.
 Looked like he’d pissed himself or something.”

 “Harold, that jackass.
-He tipped us off to all of this when he broke into our boo and took some of my research,” she explains.
+He tipped us off to all of this when he broke into our boo and took some of our research,” she explains.

 Medic looks away as he tries to remember what that familiar-sounding word means.